-At December 31, 2008, the balance outstanding under the Credit Agreement was \$328.0 million, including \$212.0 million borrowed for acquisitions and growth capital expenditures and \$116.0 million borrowed for working capital purposes.
+At March 31, 2009, the balance outstanding under the Credit Agreement was \$15.7 million, all drawn under the Working Capital Facility.
 At September 30, 2008, the balance outstanding under the Credit Agreement was \$247.0 million, including \$182.0 million borrowed for acquisitions and growth capital expenditures and \$65.0 million borrowed for working capital purposes.
 Lehman Commercial Paper, Inc. ("Lehman CP"), a subsidiary of Lehman Brothers Holdings, Inc., holds a \$25 million lender commitment within the Company's Credit Agreement and filed for Chapter 11 Bankruptcy on October 5, 2008.
-Prior to this bankruptcy filing, Inergy had borrowed approximately \$15.3 million of this \$25 million commitment.
-Although Inergy cannot definitively determine their ability to do so, it is doubtful Lehman CP has the ability to meet its remaining \$9.7 million commitment and therefore Inergy does not plan for it to be available to borrow from for the remainder of the term of the Credit Agreement.
-The interest rates of these revolvers are based on prime rate and LIBOR plus the applicable spreads, which were between 2.34% and 3.58% at December 31, 2008, and between 4.24% and 5.46% at September 30, 2008, for all outstanding debt under the Credit Agreement.
-Unused borrowings under the Credit Agreement amounted to \$70.8 million and \$154.3 million at December 31, 2008 and September 30, 2008, respectively.
-Outstanding standby letters of credit under the Credit Agreement amounted to \$26.2 million and \$23.6 million at December 31, 2008 and September 30, 2008, respectively.
+Inergy does not plan for the Lehman lender commitment to be available for the remainder of the term of the Credit Agreement.
+The interest rates of these revolvers are based on prime rate and LIBOR plus the applicable spreads, which were 3.5% at March 31, 2009, and between 4.24% and 5.46% at September 30, 2008, for all outstanding debt under the Credit Agreement.
+Unused borrowings under the Credit Agreement amounted to \$385.0 million and \$154.3 million at March 31, 2009 and September 30, 2008, respectively.
+Outstanding standby letters of credit under the Credit Agreement amounted to \$24.3 million and \$23.6 million at March 31, 2009 and September 30, 2008, respectively.